Lewisham Council Homepage Skip navigation

 Why is my house listed?

-Buildings are now listed directly by English Heritage for their special historical or architectural interest.
+Buildings are listed by the Secretary of State with advice from Historic England for their special historical or architectural interest.
 Listed buildings are physical survivals of the past which should be valued and protected for their unique special interest.

 They are not replaceable and once demolished or insensitively altered their special interest and their contribution to the historic environment is gone forever.

 We therefore have a duty to preserve listed buildings, their features of special interest and their settings for future generations.
-For further information on the criteria used for listing, see the English Heritage website.
+For further information on the criteria used for listing, see the Historic England website.

 Do I need consent to make alterations to a listed building?

-Listed building consent is required to make any alterations to a listed building which affect its special interest.
-This covers the interiors (including fixtures and fittings) and exteriors of the building as well as boundary walls and other buildings within the 'curtilage' (usually the boundaries) of the listed building unless they were built after 1 July 1948.
+Listed building consent is required to carry out works to a listed building which would affect its special interest.
+This includes the interiors (including fixtures and fittings) and exteriors of the building as well as boundary walls and other buildings within the 'curtilage' (usually the boundaries) of the listed building unless they were built after 1 July 1948.

-English Heritage is the government’s advisor on the historic environment and has responsibility for listing buildings as well as owning and opening buildings to the public.
+Historic England is the government’s advisor on the historic environment and has responsibility for listing buildings.

-When you make an application for listed building consent, English Heritage may be notified by the local authority, but it is the local authority that has responsibility for granting listed building consent and not English Heritage.
+When you make an application for listed building consent, Historic England may be notified by the local authority but it is the local authority that has responsibility for granting listed building consent.

 Where can I get more information about my listed building?